 - Information for the Responding Party

 The role of our Respectful Relationships Officers is to provide support and information to anyone in College who is concerned about any possible discrimination, harassment, sexual harassment, assault, indecent assault or sexual assault.

-Appointed staff members include Dr Hester Wilson (Vice Principal and Director of College Life), Ian Smith (Director of Operations), Hannah Atwell (Director of Advancement), Rev Dr Gareth Clayton (Chaplain) and Elly Howse (Senior Tutor).
+Appointed staff members include Dr Hester Wilson (Vice Principal), Ian Smith (Director of Operations), Hannah Atwell (Director of Advancement), Rev Dr Gareth Clayton (Chaplain) and Elly Howse (Senior Tutor).

 These Officers can provide confidential information and support regarding College policies and procedures.
 They may be instructed by the Principal to investigate any formal complaints.